luxonis/SBR/README.md

-# sbr-util
+# SBR library
-Utility to view and manipulate SBR binary images
+Library to manage sections of binary data.

 ## Description
 SBR or Section Boot Record is a simple MBR like structure which organizes sections of data in an binary image

-Its long 512 bytes and resides at the beginning of the image.
+Its 512 long bytes and resides at the beginning of the image.

 ### Entries
 Entries are composed of following fields:
  - Name - name of the section